Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Kansas City's games this season have gone over 52 points six of 11 times.
+- Kansas City has combined with its opponents to put up more than 52 points in five of nine games this season.

-- So far this season, 50% of Las Vegas' games (4/8) have had more combined points than Sunday's total of 52.
+- So far this season, 50% of Las Vegas' games (4/8) have had more combined points than Sunday's over/under of 52.

 - The combined points per game average of the two teams, 49.1, is 2.9 points fewer than Sunday's over/under.

-- These two squads combine to allow 48.8 points per game, 3.2 fewer than this contest's over/under.
+- This contest's over/under is 3.2 points greater than the 48.8 these two squads combine to surrender per game this season.

-- The average total in Chiefs games this season is 53.8, 1.8 points above Sunday's total of 52.
+- Chiefs games this season feature an average total of 53.8 points, a number 1.8 points higher than Sunday's over/under.

-- The 52 total in this game is 4.4 points higher than the 47.6 average total in Raiders games this season.

 Chiefs stats and trends

-- The Chiefs have been favored by 2.5 points or more 11 times this season and have covered the spread in two of them.
+- The Chiefs have been favored by 2.5 points or more nine times this season and have covered the spread in two of them.

-- Kansas City's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).
+- Kansas City's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- Kansas City is 2-7 against the spread and 4-3 overall when the team picks up more than 340.4 yards.
+- Kansas City is 2-5 against the spread and 4-3 overall when the team totals more than 340.6 yards.

-- The Chiefs have turned the ball over nine more times (19 total) than the Raiders have forced a turnover (10) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Raiders.